-Preparing an Observing Block is done with ESO's P2PP tools.
+Preparing an Observing Block for OmegaCAM is done with ESO's P2PP3 tool[RD5].
 An OB consists of a number of templates, each of which represents a standard action taken by the telescope and/or instrument.
-Each OB should include one target acquisition template, whose main role it is to point the telescope at the target, and one or more science templates which perform the actual observation.
+Each OB must include one target acquisition template, whose main role it is to point the telescope at the target, and one or more science templates which perform the actual observation.
 In addition an OB contains a constraint set which specifies under which conditions (seeing, transparency, moon phase, timing constraints, ...) the OB may be executed.
 Full details are given in the P2PP instructions on the ESO web site [RD5].

-For reasons of flexible scheduling of service mode observations at ESO, the execution time of each OB, including overheads, should be at most one hour.
+For reasons of flexible scheduling of service mode observations at ESO and to increase the chances that an OB is executed fully within constraints, the total execution time of each OB must be at most one hour.
 Longer observations need to be split into separate OBs.
 Unless there are good reasons to do otherwise, OBs should only use one filter each.
 If filter changes inside an OB are required, it is most efficient to order the exposures in such a way that filters are alternately selected from the two magazines.
 See Table 4 for the filter distribution.

 To help with planning observations, one can use the Exposure Time Calculator (ETC) from the ESO web site.
-4